mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part1_running_kms_enclave.md

  + `keys` to **generate cryptographic keys**.
  + `sign` to **sign** the program using the keys.

-To add `socket`, `network` and `syscall` support to the enclave, we must link rewritten libraries for OpenEnclave at compilation time.
+To add `socket`, `network` and `syscall` support to the enclave, we must link rewritten libraries for Open Enclave at compilation time.
 They are necessary to run the web server and communicate through it.

 + `-loelibcxx` for C++ components
 + `-loehostsock` for socket support